taataa/taach/README.md

 ### taach.version

-The version string.
+The semantic version string.
 Identical to the version string in package.json.

     > taach.version
     '1.2.3'